metagenomics/2015-biogas-cebitec/README.md

 Steps by step guide:

-1. Mount your volume (>83GB) using the description provided by AWS: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-add-volume-to-instance.html
+1. Choose an instance with >83GB local volume size or mount an additional volume (>83GB) using the description provided by AWS: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-add-volume-to-instance.html

 2. Run `sudo apt-get update`